On the Cutting Edge - Professional Development for Geoscience Faculty

 My pre-workshop information, all workshop information, and follow-on workshop information can be used in this study, and I agree to participate in a follow-up interview in approximately 2-6 months which will be audio taped.
 Video, still images, and audio collected at the workshop may also be used in the research project.

-I consent to participate in all aspects of this study, EXCEPT the following:
+I consent to participate in some, but not all, aspects of this study.

 Workshop Product Release

-In confirming my registration for this webinar series, I agree that any audio recording or images (still or video) made of me during the series may be used on the project website, in printed project publications, and in materials developed by the project.
-I further agree that my contributions to creative works that emerge from workshop activities (e.g., discussions on the email list, contributions to the web page, summaries of group discussion, etc.) may be used by the workshop series, PIs, and conveners for development of future workshop materials, for scholarly reports, and for promotion of the webinar series.
+In confirming my registration for this workshop, I agree that any audio recording or images (still or video) made of me during the workshop may be used on the project website, in printed project publications, and in materials developed by the project.
+I further agree that my contributions to creative works that emerge from workshop activities (e.g., discussions on the listserv, contributions to the web page, summaries of group discussion, etc.) may be used by the workshop series, PIs, and conveners for development of future workshop materials, for scholarly reports, and for promotion of the workshop series.
 Attribution for original contributions will be made whenever possible.

 Classroom Observation Project